 ReLaX continues and expands the earlier Indo-French research program LIA InForMeL (2012-2016).

 On June 16, 2021, Govind R. defended his dissertation, prepared under the direction of B. Srivathsan at CMI, and Igor Walukiewicz and Frédéric Herbreteau at LaBRI.
 Title: Efficient methods for highly parallel timed systems.
+In the fall of 2021, he joined IIT Bombay as a post-doc.

 The ReLaX Games workshop took place online February 1-4, 2021 (a victim of the CoViD-19 crisis, it was initially to take place in March 2020).
 The main organizers are Hugo Gimbert (LaBRI), B. Srivathsan (CMI) and R. Ramanujam (IMSc).
 More information on the workshop’s website.